smetanadvorak/myo_ecn/README.md

 ### 1. Set up MyoConnect
 This should be done only once at the beginning of your working session:

-- Insert MYO' Bluetooth dongle in your USB port.
+- Insert MYO's Bluetooth dongle in your USB port.
+- Run MyoConnect, right-click on its icon in task bar, select __Armband Manager ...__.
-- Run MyoConnect and approach the dongle with your armband.
+- Approach the dongle with your armband.
 It should automatically get paired with MyoConnect.
 - In MyoConnect, press 'Ping' to make sure that it is not connected to some other armband nearby.
 Your armband should vibrate in response to the ping.

 <p align="center">